 - academic study to give you the knowledge and understanding to teach successfully;

 - experienced professional mentoring and tutoring in classroom management;

 - ongoing assessment of your teaching skills.

 Postgraduate Certificate in Education (PGCE)

-If your degree subject does not link closely to the subject you intend to teach you may be offered a subject knowledge enhancement course as a part of your application, for some secondary level subject areas.
+If your degree subject doesn't link closely to the subject you intend to teach you may be offered a subject knowledge enhancement course as a part of your application, for some secondary level subjects.

 Schools recruit and train teachers on the job, in partnership with other schools or a university.
 School Direct courses lead to QTS, possibly a PGCE and/or Masters-level credits.
 There is an expectation, but not a guarantee, of employment within the training school at the end.